ReactiveDrop/developer.reactivedrop.com/2024/interface-redesign.md

 - Ensure important information for new players is immediately visible.
 - Maintain access to all currently-existing player functionality.
 - Ensure all UI works and is comfortable for any player count and on any common screen aspect ratio (4:3, 5:4, 16:9, 16:10, 21:9, ultra-wide)
-- Maintain and expand mod-ability.
+- Maintain (and expand!) mod-ability.

 ## Menus